Grassmarket, Edinburgh

 About Grassmarket

-Grassmarket is a neighbourhood in Edinburgh, Scotland, home to 15 ranked independent restaurants and bars.
-15 are trending hot this week.
-Rankings updated weekly from 47,413 live Google reviews.
+Grassmarket is a neighbourhood in Edinburgh, United Kingdom, home to 15 ranked independent restaurants and bars.
+All trending hot this week.
+Rankings updated monthly from 49,350 live Google reviews.

 How to Get There